Bowie Kuhn: Flood v. Kuhn

 Kuhn denied his request, citing the propriety of the reserve clause, which was language in contracts that essentially prevented a player from playing with another team even after his contract expired.
 In response, Flood filed a lawsuit against Kuhn and Major League Baseball on January 16, 1970, alleging that Major League Baseball had violated federal antitrust laws.
 Flood likened the reserve clause to slavery.
 It was a controversial analogy, even among those who opposed the reserve clause.

 The case, Flood v.
 Kuhn (407 U.S. 258) eventually went to the Supreme Court.
 Flood's attorney, former Supreme Court Justice Arthur Goldberg, asserted that the reserve clause depressed wages and limited players to one team for life.
-Major League Baseball's counsel countered that Commissioner Kuhn acted in accordance with the rules, which were set up (and therefore his duty to uphold, in so many words) '"for the good of the game."Ultimately, the Supreme Court, acting on stare decisis "to stand by things decided", ruled 5–3 in favor of Major League Baseball, upholding a 1922 ruling in the case of Federal Baseball Club v.
+Major League Baseball's counsel countered that Commissioner Kuhn acted in accordance with the rules, which were set up (and therefore his duty to uphold, in so many words) '"for the good of the game."

+Ultimately, the Supreme Court, acting on stare decisis "to stand by things decided", ruled 5–3 in favor of Major League Baseball, upholding a 1922 ruling in the case of Federal Baseball Club v.
 National League, (259 U.S. 200).

 Charles O. Finley

 Though he had a reputation as an owners' commissioner, Kuhn did not avoid confronting at least one owner whom he disliked.
 He was a major adversary of Oakland Athletics owner Charles O. Finley.
 A major embarrassment for baseball resulted from Finley's actions during the 1973 World Series.
 Finley forced player Mike Andrews to sign a false affidavit saying he was injured after the reserve infielder committed two consecutive errors in the 12th inning of Oakland's Game 2 loss to the New York Mets.
 Andrews's teammates as well as manager Dick Williams rallied to his defense.
 Kuhn in response forced Finley to reinstate Andrews.
 In 1976, when Finley attempted to sell several players to the Boston Red Sox and New York Yankees for $3.5 million, Kuhn blocked the deals on the grounds that they would be bad for the game.
 Kuhn's decision may simply have been a revenge tactic aimed at Finley after he attempted to force an owners' vote to remove Kuhn as commissioner in 1975.
+Finley famously voiced his enmity towards Kuhn by calling him "the village idiot."